 Treatment for hoarding disorder involves both pharmacological and psychological interventions

-Cognitive Behavioral Therapy that is used to treat the specific symptoms of hoarding might also be useful.
+Cognitive Behavioral Therapy (CBT) that is used to treat the specific symptoms of hoarding might be useful.
 For instance, this type of therapy focuses on assisting the patients to discard useless items, avoiding buying new stuff (if excessive buying is a problem), and improving their decision-making skills.